Back to Amazon Guides

 Check Hub Status

-If your devices use a hub like Hue Bridge SmartThings or Wink check that the hub is powered on connected to WiFi and has a solid status light.
+If the speakers use a hub like Hue Bridge SmartThings or Wink check that the hub is powered on connected to WiFi and has a solid status light.
 Alexa routes commands through the hub.

 Quick Solutions